 The Neil Simon Festival and the Tony Award-winning Utah Shakespeare Festival make the city stand out.
 These festivals feature puppet shows, musicians, and singers.

 The new upcoming restaurants offering delicious wood-fired pizzas, grilled meat, and seafood dishes are worth mentioning.

 15. Park City

 It is located in the western state of Utah.
-Park City was once the silver mining town and is now a ski area of America.
+Park City was once a silver mining town and is now a ski area in America.
 Once you are here, the must-do list includes the Historic Main Street, Victorian mining cabins, galleries, shops, restaurants, and bars, and the open-air Park Silly Sunday Market.

 Moreover, this is not the end, and the showstopper sights include Park City Museum, The Dungeon: Park City’s Territorial Jail, and the Utah Olympic Park.
 The Sundance Film Festival, a 10-day event that exhibits films from across the world, is a must-visit if you happen to visit in January.

-Now that you know the best towns near Bryce Canyon, what’s stopping you, break all chains, grab your visa and passport, and get ready to find yourself in these small towns near Bryce canyon or say more into nature’s lap.
+Now that you know the best towns near Bryce Canyon, what’s stopping you, break all chains, grab your visa and passport, and get ready to find yourself in these small towns or say more into nature’s lap.

 To read something interesting about New York, click here.